google/WebFundamentals/src/content/en/updates/2017/10/quotaexceedederror.md

 +  When you lower the resolution, also called changing representations, you must append a new initialization segment, and it must be the one intended for the media segments to follow.
-+  The presentation timestamp of the appended media can overlap the timestamps of the data still in the buffer.
-The browser will remove the duplicate frames.
-This saves you from having to exactly match the timestamps of the removed frames and allows playback to proceed without interruption or repeated content.
-If you overlap, be sure not to overlap the playhead.
-This will cause errors in some buffers.
++  The presentation timestamp of the appended media should match the timestamp of the data in the buffer as closely as possible, but not jump ahead.
+   Overlapping the buffered data may cause a stutter or brief stall, depending on the browser.
+Regardless of what you append, don't overlap the playhead as this will throw errors.
 +  You may be tempted to seek to a specific location and resume playback from there.
 Be aware that this will cause playback interruption until the seek is completed.